rhmodding/Tickompiler/docs/engines.rst

 Clappy Trio (1)
 ---------------

-Clappy Trio uses ``0x100`` series operations for the basic building blocks, but bundles them together into macros for convenience.
+Clappy Trio uses ``0x100`` series operations for the basic building blocks, but bundles them together into subs for convenience.

 0x100 - Clap cue